sav-che/TL-2/Authors/Brunies, Stephan Ernst {std. Brunies}.md

-> [!cite] BHL link: this entry starts at [page 163](https://www.biodiversitylibrary.org/item/103861#page/173/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 163](https://www.biodiversitylibrary.org/page/33266470) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Brunies, Stephan Ernst (1877-?), Swiss botanist and teacher, born in Cinuskel, Engadin, at the teacher-college at Chur 1891-1896, at the University of Breslau, student of F. Pax, natural sciences, with emphasis on botany 1896-1900, Dr. phil.
-Breslau 1900, assistant at the Botanical Museum, University of Zürich 1904. (*Brunies*).
+Breslau 1900, assistant at the Botanical Museum, University of Zürich 1904.
+**Abbreviated name**: *Brunies*

 #### Herbarium and types